-If movements and organizations invest in and cultivate supporters who are doing substantial and meaningful work, then does their reach, impact and odds of success increase?
+If movements and organisations invest in and cultivate supporters who are doing substantial and meaningful work, then does their reach, impact and odds of success increase?

-We wanted to look under the hood of orgs that are doing a great job of engaging their top-tier supporters and volunteer leaders.
-That is, those supporters and volunteers who are empowered to make decisions and act on behalf of the organisation.
+We wanted to look under the hood of organisations that are doing a great job of engaging their top-tier supporters and volunteer leaders.
+That is, those supporters and volunteers who are given the room to make decisions and act on behalf of the organisation.

 We sought to uncover insights, patterns and best practices that we could share with our colleagues in the nonprofit sector.

-We interviewed 35 organizations and experts in eight countries.
+We interviewed experts and campaigners at 35 organisations in eight countries.
 Here’s what we learned.

 - Level up volunteer leaders with one-on-one coaching.